 And for those concerned about privacy and security, Messages in Cloud remains encrypted end-to-end, so no one but you and your recipients reads those Messages.

-Find Message in Cloud in Settings > General > iPhone Storage > and tap Message in iCloud.
+Find Massages in Cloud in Settings > General > iPhone Storage > and tap Message in iCloud.
 Alternatively, go to Settings > Messages and toggle ON Messages on iCloud.

 When you store your Messages in iCloud, your device only needs to cache the most recent conversations.
 And that frees up your phone’s storage space!
 As a bonus, your iPhone backups are now also smaller, so it takes less time to backup your iDevice.